Journal of Applied Philosophy

-The Journal of Applied Philiosophy invites submissions on the topic of Applied Epistemology, for a proposed special issue of the journal.
-The guest co-editors for the proposed volume will be David Coady (Tasmania) and Miranda Fricker (Sheffield)
+The Journal of Applied Philosophy invites submissions on the topic of Applied Epistemology, for a proposed special issue of the journal.
+The guest co-editors for the proposed volume will be David Coady (Tasmania) and Miranda Fricker (Sheffield).

 The deadline for submissions for this special issue is 30th June 2014.

 Annual Prize for the Best Article